 Over the years, many effects of PFC lesions have been chalked up to 'disinhibition' - a classic description of the effects of frontal lobe damage in humans.
 Perseveration (Mishkin, 1964; Iversen & Mishkin, 1970) can be considered disinhibition (failure to inhibit a previously correct response).
-Therefore, 'inhibitory control' can be considered a feature of attentional set switching (failure to inhibit a previously useful attentional set), reversal learning (failure to inhibit responding to a previously rewarded stimulus), and other tasks (see Fuster, 1997, pp. 85-86; Roberts et al., 1998a, pp. 223-226).
+Therefore, 'inhibitory control' can be considered a feature of attentional set switching (failure to inhibit a previously useful attentional set), reversal learning (failure to inhibit responding to a previously

+Table 1.
+Example of a possible combination of stimulus pairs for a rat shifting from digging medium to odor as the relevant dimension rewarded stimulus), and other tasks (see Fuster, 1997, pp. 85-86; Roberts et al., 1998a, pp. 223-226).
 It's not always clear that a true inhibitory process has been proven to exist in all the tasks for which it's been claimed!